mehdibaha/personal-website/README.md

 This is the repository for my [personal website](https://mehdibaha.com).

 ## Quick start
 This website is built with [Hugo](https://gohugo.io/) and [Sustain theme](https://github.com/nurlansu/hugo-sustain).

-## Developing
+### Developing
 `hugo serve -D`

 It will automatically open <http://localhost:1313/> in your browser

-## Publishing
+### Publishing
-To deploy, simply push to regular master and Netlify will handle the rest (more details in `netlify.toml`).
+To deploy, simply push to **master** and Netlify will handle the rest (more details in `netlify.toml`).

-## Features
+### Features
-* Disqus is used in this website to allow comments in blog articles (`disqusShortname` in config.toml`)
+* Disqus is used in this website to allow comments in blog articles (`disqusShortname` in `config.toml`)
+	- Link for the Disqus admin panel: https://mehdibaha.disqus.com/admin/
-* Google Analytics is used for web usage statistics (`googleAnalytics` tracking id in config.toml`)
+* Google Analytics is used for web usage statistics (`googleAnalytics` tracking id in `config.toml`)

-### Projects
+    - Link for the Analytics admin panel: https://analytics.google.com (account: elmehdi.baha@gmail.com)
-The *Projects* list in my website is a list of my Github repositories.
-To sync the two lists:
+* The [projects list](https://mehdibaha.com/projects) is a list of my current Github repositories.
+To achieve syncing between the two:
-* I added `python sync_projects.py` to the `command` tag in `netlify.toml` so that each build updates the list of repositories displayed on my website.
+    - I added `python sync_projects.py` to the `command` tag in `netlify.toml` so that each build updates the list of repositories displayed on my website.
-* Since builds are only triggered by pushes to master, I also added a Netlify build webhook which gets called by a [free cron service](https://cron-job.org/) each Monday.
-My *Projects* list gets updated now even if I don't update my website.
+    - Additionally, I added a Netlify build webhook which gets called by a [free cron service](https://cron-job.org/) each Monday.